brxken128/dexios-book/src/technical-details/Directory-Packing.md

 ### Usage Examples

-To pack an entire directory (recursively, including hidden files):
+To pack an entire directory (recursively):

-`dexios pack -r --hidden dir/ dir.enc`
+`dexios pack -r dir/ dir.enc`

 To unpack the directory (and output it to your current path):